 Oklahoma State University Center for Health Sciences Department of Public Safety receives lost items on a random basis.
 Items turned into the CHS department of public safety are recorded in a log and then placed in a locker and secured.
 Items left unclaimed for more than thirty (30) days will be donated or disposed of.
 Anyone claiming an item must be able to provide a description of the item or have a valid picture ID to claim the item.

-Inquiries about lost and found property can be made by calling 918-625-8592.
+Inquiries about lost and found property can be made by calling 918-625-8592 (Tulsa Main) or 918-453-3572 (Tahlequah Campus).

 DISCIPLINARY PROCEEDINGS